 The GstLAL-based inspiral search pipeline (henceforth referred to as GstLAL) operates in two modes, a low-latency online mode and an offline deep-search mode.
 In this paper, we describe both the template bank used in the online mode for issuing low-latency alerts to astronomy partners as well as the template bank used in the offline mode for the deep analysis of O2 data.

 During O1, the matched-filter-based searches of PyCBC and GstLAL used a common template bank with total masses between 2\,$\msun$ and 100\,$\msun$~\cite{CBCcompanion, O1BBHobs}, to search for stellar-mass binary black holes.
 For O2, separate banks were constructed and utilized~\cite{O2Pycbc}, to enhance the independence of search-pipeline results.
-Additionally, for O1, a separate search for GWs from intermediate-mass black hole binaries (IMBHB) was performed using a template bank with total mass between 50\,$\msun$ and 600\,$\msun$~\cite{O1IMBH}.
-The IMBH search thus partially overlapped the stellar-mass search in the mass range between 50\,$\msun$ and 100\,$\msun$, resulting in complexities in assigning significances to candidate events recovered by both searches with differing sensitivities.
-Hence, for O2, an integrated search was implemented with a template bank covering total masses up to 400\,$\msun$.
+Additionally, for O1, a separate search for GWs from intermediate-mass black hole binaries (IMBHBs) was performed using a template bank with total mass between 50\,$\msun$ and 600\,$\msun$~\cite{O1IMBH}.
+The IMBHB search thus partially overlapped the stellar-mass search in the mass range between 50\,$\msun$ and 100\,$\msun$, which resulted in complexities in assigning significances to candidate events recovered by both the IMBHB and the stellar-mass GstLAL searches with differing sensitivities.
+For O2, an integrated search was implemented with a template bank covering total mass up to 400\,$\msun$.

 The paper is organized in the following way.
 In Section~\ref{sec:design} we describe the design and construction of the integrated template bank used by GstLAL for the analysis of O2 data.
 In Section~\ref{sec:effectual} we describe the performance of the bank in recovering simulated signals from a variety of astrophysical populations.
 We present our conclusions in Section~\ref{sec:conclusion}.